 Specify the name of the plugin.
-Use the file with the same name as the plugin name in the directory specified by tde_kms.plugin_path as the plugin module.
-The file must have execution privilege for the OS user that starts the Fujitsu Enterprise Postgres server.
+Use the executable file with the same name as the plugin name in the directory specified by tde_kms.plugin_path as the plugin module.

 - plugin-options

 Specify other options for the plugin.
 Multiple options can be specified in name=value format fields.
 You can specify the following option names.